 Since Winter 2008, we’ve issued quarterly FIELD NOTES COLORS, limited-edition variations on our classic memo books.
 The COLORS series explores new papers, printing processes, and colors, sometimes adding special packaging and other fringe benefits.
 This nifty stop-motion film about the 2008-2009 COLORS editions explains the idea quickly, or if you prefer far more detail, watch this detailed video discussion of all the editions.

-FIELD NOTES COLORS 3-Packs are sold in limited quantities and they have a tendency to sell out almost immediately after they’re announced on our email list (sign up at the top of the left column!).
+FIELD NOTES COLORS Packs are sold in limited quantities and they sometimes sell out shortly after they’re announced to our email list (sign up at the top of the left column!).
 With that in mind, we’ve introduced a subscription model, giving those who want first crack at each of our limited-edition releases (and who didn’t want to camp out in front of a browser, hitting refresh) a simple method to guarantee delivery of a year’s worth of new COLORS as they’re released.
 Subscriptions cost

-$129 JUST $97 which gets you four quarterly shipments of two limited-edition 3-Packs each.
-In your first shipment you’ll also receive one brown Graph 3-Pack and one Mixed 3-Pack.
+$129 JUST $97 which gets you four quarterly shipments including two packs of our limited-edition COLORS notebooks.
+In your first shipment you’ll also receive one kraft Graph 3-Pack and one kraft Mixed 3-Pack.
 We also toss in extra goodies with each shipment, just because.
-By the time your subscription ends you’ll have a total of ten 3-Packs.
+It’s a great way to ensure you’re among the first to get new COLORS editions, and guarantee delivery of “doubles” of each pack, even if they sell out quickly.

 Here’s a full list of what we’ve offered so far…